PHX2600/The-Archive/forum/General Discussion/1503 - Carrier IQ (Cell fone logging).md

 In an interview last week, Carrier IQ VP of Marketing Andrew Coward rejected claims the software posed a privacy threat because it never captured key presses.

-“Our technology is not real time,” he said at the time. &quot;It's not constantly reporting back.
+“Our technology is not real time,” he said at the time.
+"It's not constantly reporting back.
 It's gathering information up and is usually transmitted in small doses.”

 Coward went on to say that Carrier IQ was a diagnostic tool designed to give network carriers and device manufacturers detailed information about the causes of dropped calls and other performance issues.